biolink/information-resource-registry/src/docs/implementation-guidance.md

   status: released
 ```

 ## Removing an infores stanza from the registry:

 In an effort to maintain the integrity of the applications that use the Information Resource Registry identifiers downstream,
 we will not be removing entries from the registry.
 But, if an information resource is no longer available, we will
-mark it as deprecated in the registry and downstream applications (like the Biolink Model Toolkit) will no longer
+mark it as deprecated in the registry and downstream applications will no longer
 serve deprecated Information Resources from their methods.